openforis/sepal-doc/docs/source/cli/ofgt.rst

 NOTE
 ####

-For benefit of users running scripts using the older version based on order of datafiles instead of options :code:`-i`, :code:`-o` and :code:`-um`, the program can still be used that way.
+For benefit of users running scripts using the older version based on order of data files instead of options :code:`-i`, :code:`-o` and :code:`-um`, the program can still be used that way.

 EXAMPLE
 #######